China: Ex-Interpol chief Meng Hongwei pleads guilty to bribery | DW | 20.06.2019

 Chinese state media report that the former head of Interpol has admitted to accepting over $2 million in bribes.
 The verdict in his trial will be announced at a "later date."

-At a court hearing in northern China Thursday, the former head of Interpol, Meng Hongwei, pleaded guilty to taking 14.5 million Yuan ($2.1 million, €1.86 million) in bribes.
+At a court hearing in northern China Thursday, the former head of Interpol, Meng Hongwei, confessed to taking 14.5 million Yuan ($2.1 million, €1.86 million) in bribes.

+"Meng Hongwei made final remarks, and admitted guilt and expressed remorse to the court," the state-run People's Daily reported.

 A spokesperson for the Tianjin No.1 Intermediate People's Court said Meng "showed repentance."